Energy Management

 The book combined with some of my own experiments and research has given me a lot of new ideas for achieving peak performance and maximum productivity.
 The key point realized in the book is that energy, not time, is the fundamental currency of production.
 The authors also point out that cycles of maximal productivity and deep recovery allow for consistent and continuous usage of our full capacity.

 I always knew energy played an important role in productivity.
 Being a health fanatic, I have been pursuing ways to increase the level and quality of energy in my days through exercise, motivational programs and careful diet control.
 This process of maximizing my general energy has allowed me to steadily build up more and more energy to greater productivity.
-After some of my recent research, I know believe that there were a few key areas I could use to ensure maximum productivity.
+After some of my recent research, I now believe that there were a few key areas I could use to ensure maximum productivity.

 Cycle of Energy